policykit/policykit/docs/source/gettingstarted.rst

           systemctl reload apache2

-9. Give the Apache2 user access to the database directory and the logging directory (update paths as needed):
+9. Give the Apache2 user access to the database directory (if using sqlite) and the logging directory (update paths as needed):

         .. code-block:: shell